jdcloudcom/en/documentation/Cloud-Security/Application-Security-Gateway/Introduction/Product-Overview.md

 ## Billing

 Application Security Gateway is charged as per the monthly package billing method.
-For details, please refer to “[Billing Rules](../Pricing/Price-Overview.md)”.
+For details, please refer to "[Billing Rules](../Pricing/Price-Overview.md)".